 - Formatted: formats the number with commas, for example 1,000,000.
 Formatted numbers should not exceed 15-16 digits in length.

 - Unformatted: removes number formatting, for example 1000000.

 - Percentage: formats the number as a percentage, for example, 90%.
 Percentage property values are stored as decimals (e.g., 75% is stored as .75).

 - Currency: formats the number as a currency according to your account default currency settings.

 Please note: you can only set lists and workflows to enroll based on whole integers, but if a record meets the criteria, even with a value including a decimal, it can still qualify for lists and workflows.
 For example, a contact with a value of -2.5 for a number property will enroll in a workflow with the enrollment trigger Number property is less than -2.

-Calculation: stores custom equations based on properties of associated records, or based on properties in custom equations.
+- Calculation: stores equations based on properties of associated records, or based on properties in custom equations.
 Calculation properties cannot be used in forms and are available in Professional and Enterprise accounts only.
 Once created, the property's displayed field type will be either Equation or Rollup, depending on the type of calculation property you selected.
 If you create a custom equation, the following output types are available based on how you create the calculated property:

-File: stores a file associated with a record.
+- File: stores a file associated with a record.
 In forms, visitors can upload any file type as part of their submission, with limits of 100MB for both single file and multiple file fields.
 The uploaded file's link will be available from the individual contact record.
-If a file isn't uploaded using a form, the property will be a single-line text property.
+If a file isn't uploaded using a form, the property will be a single-line text property on a record.
 Learn more about supported file types in HubSpot.